bkrmm/PheobeBoost/README.md

 # Pheobe-Boost
-Developing my own XGBoost a Boosted Decision-Tree Algorithm from Scratch.
+Developing my own Boosted Decision-Tree Algorithm from Scratch.
 - Borrowing Ideas from XGBoost, CatBoost and many more.

 ## Plan